Off The MRKT

 The Pros

 Increase brand presence: A physical site can increase brand recognition in the neighbourhood and foster confidence among customers who prefer to support local businesses.
-A prominent storefront in a high-traffic area can attract walk-in clients who would have yet to discover the company online, increasing foot traffic and possible purchases.
+A prominent shop fit out in a high-traffic area can attract walk-in clients who would have yet to discover the company online, increasing foot traffic and possible purchases.

 Instant customer gratification: Customers can visit the shop to see and smell the flowers in person, improving their purchasing experience and helping them make more educated decisions.
 With a local presence, it is easy to provide same-day delivery choices, giving you a competitive advantage in the flower industry, where timing is everything.